Rajko Grlić at Arena, Pula (Croatia), before the screening of the 'Border Post', 2006, photo: Roberto Orlić

 Honorable Full Time Professor of Film Directing at Art School, Ljubljana and Nova Gorica University, Slovenia.

-Films of Rajko Grlic - Movies About Love, Sex, Revolution, War and other Consequential Things, a book edited by Ruth Bradley and published by Erewine Design.
+Films of Rajko Grlic - Movies About Love, Sex, Revolution, War and other Consequential Things, book edited by Ruth Bradley.

-Ten Years After - Co-Scriptwriter and Co-Director with Igor Mirkovic A 30-min long documentary film about the last days of the presidency of Croatian President Stipe Mesic.
-It was done as a follow up to documentary feature "Croatia 2000" and produced by M Film and RTL TV.
+Ten Years After (Nakon deset godina): co-scriptwriter and co-director with Igor Mirkovic.
+A 30-min long documentary film about the last days of the presidency of Croatian President Stipe Mesic.
+Produced as a follow up to documentary feature "Croatia 2000" and produced by RTL TV.

-Just Between Us (Neka ostane medju nama): Grlić’s eleventh theatrical feature, co-written with Ante Tomić.
+Just Between Us (Neka ostane medju nama): theatrical feature directed and co-written with Ante Tomić.
 Produced by Mainframe Production, Zagreb; NP7, Zagreb; Yodi, Beograd and Studio Maj, Ljubljana and the Council of Europe’s co-production support fund - Eurimages.
-Premiered in March 2010 in Croatia, Slovenia and Serbia.
+Croatian box office movie of the year, distributed in 27 countries on 4 continents, and the winner of 21 international awards.

 Rajko Grlić, Nataša Dorčić, Ksenija Marinković and Daria Lorenci on the set of 'Just Between Us', Zagreb, 2009, photo: Nikola Predović

-The Constitution (Ustav Republike Hrvatske): Grlic’s twelve theatrical feature, co-written with Ante Tomic, produced by Inter film - Zagreb, In Film - Prague, Revolution Production - Skopje, Sever & Sever -Ljubljana, HRT - Zagreb, Film & Music Entertainment - London, NP7 - Zagreb and the Council of Europe’s co-production support funds – Eurimages and Media.
-Premiered in October 2016 in Croatia, Slovenia and Serbia.
+The Constitution (Ustav Republike Hrvatske): theatrical feature directed and co-writen with Ante Tomic.
+Produced by Inter film - Zagreb, In Film - Prague, Revolution Production - Skopje, Sever & Sever - Ljubljana, HRT - Zagreb, Film & Music Entertainment - London, NP7 - Zagreb and the Council of Europe’s co-production support funds – Eurimages and Media.
+Distributed in 10 European

-Every Good Story is a Love Story (Vsaka dobra zgodba je ljubezenska zgodba): Documentary feature film co-directed with Matjaz Ivansin and co-produced with Daniel Hocevar for Vertigo, Ljubljana and NP,7 Zagreb with support of Ohio University and Slovenian Film Fund.
+Every Good Story is a Love Story (Vsaka dobra zgodba je ljubezenska zgodba): documentary feature film co-directed with Matjaz Ivansin and co-produced with Daniel Hocevar for Vertigo, Ljubljana and NP7 Zagreb with support of Ohio University and Slovenian Film Fund.
+Winner of the Best Slovenian documentary film award.

 Retrospective in Reykjavik, Iceland.